elCrespo16/toji_everyday/README.md

 1. Create a new file named upload.sh in your project directory.

-2. Copy and paste the following content into upload.sh:
+2. Copy and paste the following content into upload.sh, this script is supposed to use pyenv to activate the virtual environment and execute the main.py script.
+You can customize it to fit your project setup.
 ```bash
 #!/bin/bash